orkes-io/docs/docs/developer-guides/quickstart-ai-orchestration.md

 4. Click **Create Access Key** to create the *KEY* and *SECRET*.
 A dialog box opens with the newly generated Key and Secret.

 :::info
-Important: Copy and store the Key and Secret in a safe location, as it is never displayed again.
+Important: Copy and store the secret in a safe location, as it is never displayed again.
 :::

-5. In the **Workflow and tasks permissions** section, click on **Add permission**:
+5. In the **Permissionss** section, click on **Add permission**:
     - Select the **Workflow** tab and search for the name of the workflow you had created earlier.
 Select the workflow name and turn on the **READ** and **Execute** button.
     - Select the **Integrations** tab and search for the Open AI model integrations you had created earlier.
 Select the model integration name and turn on the **READ** and **Execute** button.
     - Select the **Prompts** tab and search for the AI Prompt Template you had created earlier.
 Select the Prompt name and turn on the **READ** and **Execute** button.